 Sarapan.
 Indonesian for breakfast.

-I must admit, the cuisine of Bali wasn't my favorite that I've had in my travels.
+I must admit, the food in Bali wasn't my favorite that I've had in my travels.
 I had only heard of two iconic Balinese dishes prior to visiting - Balinese Duck (hated it) and their famous Suckling Pig called Babi guling (loved it).
 The poor crispy Balinese duck I had didn't stand a chance against the overdone bath of hot oil - it was so crunchy I could hardly taste the meat.
 But the Babi guling......oh my!
 Heaven (if you're a meat eater/pork lover).

 But my palate wasn't ready for some of the local flavors used in Balinese cooking, especially in several everyday dishes.
 In particular, one of the flavors found in sauteed vegetable dishes had a distinct flavor of soap (and I know the taste of soap for obvious reasons as a kid who learned the hard way not to say cuss words!) that I just couldn't get around.